christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     simply the same relgion that they were already worshiping, and because of widespread illiteracy at the time, they had no idea what garbage was inside the bible.\
-(b) Suetonius (Divus Julius 88) notes Caesar’s comet or "Julian Star" (or Sidus Iulium) rose during his funeral games, interpreted as his soul’s ascent—eerily similar to Christ’s resurrection narrative. \
+(b) Suetonius (Divus Julius 88) notes Caesar’s comet or 'Julian Star' (or Sidus Iulium) rose during his funeral games, interpreted as his soul’s ascent—eerily similar to Christ’s resurrection narrative. \
 (c) The Letter to Flora and the Tripartite Tractate write about a
     Gnostic teacher called "Ptolemy" who I identify as Ptolemy Menneus aka Simon Boethus aka Simon Magus.\